San-Pédro, Ivory Coast

-San-Pédro is a city in southwestern Ivory Coast.
-It is the nation's second largest port and the seat of Bas-Sassandra District and San-Pédro Region.
-It is also a commune and the seat of and a sub-prefecture of San-Pédro Department.
-In the 2014 census, the city had a population of 164,944, making it the sixth-largest city in the country.
-The city is served by San Pédro Airport.
+San-Pédro is a city in southwestern Ivory Coast on the Gulf of Guinea.
+It is the country's second-largest port – the world's biggest exporter of cocoa beans – and the seat of Bas-Sassandra District and San-Pédro Region.
+It is also a commune and a sub-prefecture, and the seat of San-Pédro Department.
+The sub-prefecture had a population of 390,654 in the 2021 census, while the city proper had 164,944 inhabitants in 2014.